generic tetromino game

 GameState:lock

 Locks the currently active piece into place.
 This may invoke other mod functions if they listen to game.events.PRE_LOCK or game.events.LOCKED.
-Returns true if the piece actually locked; this may return false if a mod function cancels the lock.
+Returns true if the piece actually locked; this may return false is a mod function cancels the lock.

 GameState:lock() -> boolean